roachhd/blok-grid/README.md

 ####Updates
 ---
+22/04/13

+* restored box-sizing as default method
+* simplified the SCSS
+* moved IE styles to a separate stylesheet
+* fixed some errors

 03/04/13

-* removed box-sizing and kept it as an option.
+* removed box-sizing and kept it as an option
 * added margins to the columns
 * margin size can be specified from the settings.scss
 * added column number to the settings.scss so you can use between 1 and 24 columns